Herb-real/Sentiment-Analysis-Performed-using-Finetuned-Models/README.md

 Although it might take several months before COVID-19 vaccines are universally accessible, it's crucial to presently and particularly in the future, when COVID-19 vaccines become accessible, keep a close watch on public attitudes toward vaccinations.
 The presence of anti-vaccination sentiments could critically jeopardize the sustained global endeavor to effectively manage COVID-19 in the long run.

-==The objective of this challenge is to develop a machine learning model to assess if a Twitter post related to vaccinations is positive, neutral, or negative.
-This model will be deployed using streamlit on a Docker Container.==
+**The objective of this challenge is to develop a machine learning model to assess if a Twitter post related to vaccinations is positive, neutral, or negative.
+This model will be deployed using streamlit on a Docker Container.**

 # Dataset
 _______________________________________________________________________________________